 Every year we have registered dietitians review grocery receipts submitted by schools.
 This gives us an idea of what types of snack, breakfast, or lunch items schools are purchasing.
 The receipts give our program dietitians an idea of what type of food the students at your school are able to access.

 - have discussions with schools to see how we can better provide support; and

 - share ideas with schools that may have challenges purchasing nutritious food.

-Copy and submit all receipts with your Year-End Report.
-Clearly mark all purchases made with Child Nutrition Council of Manitoba (“the Council”) dollars.
+Schools are asked to copy and submit all receipts with their Year-End Report and clearly mark all purchases made with Child Nutrition Council of Manitoba dollars.